 This figure means that a failure in the system occurs every 4 hours, causing the system to be down and generating losses for the organization.
 Tracking this metric can help plan strategies that can reduce this downtime.

-Since MTBF is used to track reliability, it only reflects unexpected outages and does not take into factor any probable downtime during planned maintenance.
+Since MTBF is used to track reliability, it only reflects unexpected outages and does not consider any probable downtime during planned maintenance.

-Like we mentioned earlier, MTBF is used to track failures in repairable systems.
-To track failures that require a system replacement, a metric called Mean Time to Failure (MTTF) is used.
+As we mentioned earlier, MTBF is used to track failures in repairable systems.
+A metric called Mean Time to Failure (MTTF) tracks failures that require a system replacement.

 What is Mean Time To Failure (MTTF)?

-Mean time to failure (MTTF) is the average time passed between non-repairable failures of a hardware.
+Mean time to failure (MTTF) is the average time passed between non-repairable hardware failures.
 MTTF measures the reliability of non-repairable systems and signifies the extent of time that the system is expected to function before it fails completely.

-Since the metric is used to identify how long a system would usually last, seeing whether a new version of a system is outdoing the old, would also help understand expected lifetimes and when to plan system check-ups.
+Since the metric is used to identify how long a system would usually last, seeing whether a new version is outdoing the old would also help understand expected lifetimes and when to plan system check-ups.

 How do you calculate MTTF?